joedski/musings/Typescript/Journal 2019-08-10 - Simple Schema Builder with TypeScript Types.md

 #### List-Arrays: Oops, Circular Reference

+> NOTE: This is fixed in newer versions of TS.
+Inline object interfaces now lazify properties, thus breaking the circular reference.
+Yay!

 Oh, were it that simple.
 While other things are happy enough reusing `TypeDescribedBy` on subsections, this one seems to have run afoul of something, as I now receive the error `Type alias 'TypeDescribedBy' circularly references itself.` which is mighty disappointing indeed.

 This is especially perplexing as it seemed to handle the mapped-type used in the Properties/Required cases.